IBM/ibmdotcom-tutorials/docs/tutorials/projects/acp_tutorial/acp_tutorial.md

 across agent ecosystems.

 The workflow begins when the user provides a URL.
-From there, a modular, framework-agnostic system of specialized agents transforms the webpage content into a creative artifact—an original song—accompanied by professional-style critique.
+From there, a modular, framework-independent system of specialized agents transforms the webpage content into a creative artifact—an original song—accompanied by professional-style critique.
 All components work in concert to combine these outputs into a single, unified human-readable Markdown report.
 This final result represents a complete transformation